-The Campaign’s full three year strategy can be read here.
+Read the Campaign’s full three year strategy here.

 Our vision is of a UK where poor and low income people pay a fair price for essential services, due to the activity of regulators, changes in social policy, and changes made by business.

 Our strategies to get us to our goals include: